AMV0027/reactjs-news_api/README.md

-Daily tech wave a news platform made using reactjs and news api which can be used to view the today top news daily
+<h1>Daily tech wave a news platform made using reactjs and news api which can be used to view the today top news daily</h1>

  Author - Arunmozhi varman
  contact - amv.k.2712005@gmail.com